jean-pierreBoth/gsearch/README.md

     In this case for J_p we use the probminhash algorithm as implemented in [probminhash](https://github.com/jean-pierreBoth/probminhash)
     2. The unweighted (simple) Jaccard index defined by :
         $$Jaccard(A,B)=\frac{A \cap B}{A \cup B}$$
-        In this case for J we use the [SuperMinHash](https://arxiv.org/abs/1706.05698) or the [SetSketch](https://vldb.org/pvldb/vol14/p2244-ertl.pdf) (based on hyperloglog) method, also implemented in probminhash mentioned above.
+        In this case for J we use the [SuperMinHash](https://arxiv.org/abs/1706.05698), [SetSketch](https://vldb.org/pvldb/vol14/p2244-ertl.pdf) (based on the locality sensitive hashing) or Densified [MinHash](http://proceedings.mlr.press/v70/shrivastava17a.html) method, also implemented in probminhash mentioned above.
     The estimated Jaccard-like index is used to build HNSW graph database, which is implemented in crate [hnswlib-rs](https://crates.io/crates/hnsw_rs).

 The sketching of reference genomes can take some time (less than one hours for ~65,000 bacterial genomes of GTDB for parameters giving a correct quality of sketching, or 3 to 4 hours for entire NCBI/RefSeq prokaryotic genomes. ~318K).
 Result is stored in 2 structures: